208ProgrammingClub/guess-my-number/README.md

        var target_number = Math.floor((Math.random()*100)+1);
 ```

 The code in the example above creates a variable named [target_number] and sets it equal to an integer between the range 1 and 100.
 In JavaScript try to think of the equals sign as assigning a value to a variable.
-If I were to read your code out loud I might say it like this:
+If I were to read your code out loud It would sound like this:

    "Variable" target_number "gets the value of" a random "whole" number between 1 and 100.

 ###That's another requirement down!